12 Medical Reasons You’re Always Cold

 You skip out on sleep

 When your body doesn’t have enough water, it can’t circulate blood as effectively, Tucci says.
-Water also holds heat heat, meaning dehydration could leave your body without H2O’s temperature-retaining benefits.
+Water also holds heat, meaning dehydration could leave your body without H2O’s temperature-retaining benefits.
 To keep yourself hydrated, aim to drink half your weight in ounces of water, she recommends.
 For example, if you weigh 150 pounds, try and sip 75 ounces throughout the day.
-Pay attention to these surprising dehydration signs.
+Try these tips to keep your hands and feet warm.

 You could be experiencing diabetes complications